segpratt/Blog-Application/README.md

 3. Run the following command: “npm install” to install the required dependencies.
 4. Run the following command: “npm run build” to build the production version of the client-side server.
 5. Run the following command: “npm install -g serve” to be able to run the production version of the client-side server locally.
-6. Change directory to the “build folder”.
+6. Change directory to the “build" folder.
 7. Run the following command “serve -s” to start the client-side server in the production mode.
 8. The server should now be running on `“http://localhost:3000”`.
 9. Open the web browser and navigate to `“http://localhost:3000”` to view the application on the client-side server.